 • Antec Three Hundred Illusion Black Case

-I also own two laptops - a HP laptop, and a Google CR-48 Chromebook - and several other older computers; I use them for various servers and hardware firewalls.
+I also own two laptops - a Lenovo T520 laptop, and a Google CR-48 (a limited release prototype of their Chromebook series) - and several other older computers; I use them for various servers and hardware firewalls.

 Google Chrome Extensions

-I have built two extensions for Google Chrome:
+I have built three publicly available extensions for Google Chrome:

-These were both created to automatically log the user into their accounts at both UWM and RIT.
+The first two were created to automatically log the user into their accounts at both UWM and RIT.
 This was originally made for UWM, then a second created for RIT because a good friend liked it so much, that when they went to Grad School at RIT, they asked I make a version for RIT...done!

 Experience